openshift/training/beta-1-setup.md

     POD             IP       CONTAINER(S)                     IMAGE(S)                           HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift          ose3-master.example.com/192.168.133.2 name=hello-openshift   Pending

-**note: we might pre-fetch**
-When you first issue `get pods`, you will likely see a pending status for the `hello-openshift` pod.
-This is because we did not pre-fetch its Docker image, so the node is pulling it from a registry.
-Later we will set up a local Docker registry for OpenShift to use.
-You should also note that we no longer see the router pod in the output.
+You should note that we no longer see the router pod in the output.
 This is because the router is part of the `default` namespace, used for core infrastructure components.

 Look at the list of Docker containers with `docker ps` to see the bound ports.
 We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and